tommyod/KDEpy/docs/source/kernels.rst

 Kernel properties
 -----------------

-The kernels implemented in KDEpy obey some properties.
+The kernels implemented in KDEpy obey some common properties.

 * Normalization: :math:`\int K(x) \, dx = 1`.
 * Unit variance: :math:`\operatorname{Var}[K(x)] = 1` when the bandwidth :math:`h` is 1.